thoughtspot/thoughtspot.github.io/_includes/content/ports-network.md

 Static ports are used for communication between services within the cluster.
 ThoughtSpot recommends that you open all ports within a cluster.
 This not required, but it will ensure that cluster communication works properly if additional ports are used in a future software release.

-If your organization does not allow you to open all ports, make sure you open the required intracluster ports listed below.
+If your organization does not allow you to open all ports, make sure you open the required intracluster ports listed in the following table.
 In addition, a number of ports are dynamically assigned to services, which change between runs.
 The dynamic ports come from the range of ports that are dynamically allocated by Linux (20K+).

 |Port|Protocol|Service Name|Direction|Source|Dest.|Description|
 |----|--------|------------|---------|------|-----|-----------|